NREL/floris/docs/intro.md

 FLORIS is a controls-focused wind farm simulation software incorporating steady-state engineering wake models into a performance-focused Python framework.
 The software is in active development and engagement with the development team is highly encouraged.
 If you are interested in using FLORIS to conduct studies of a wind farm or extending FLORIS to include your own wake model, please join the conversation in [GitHub Discussions](https://github.com/NREL/floris/discussions/categories/v3-design-discussion)!

-Since FLORIS v3, the documentation is migrating to https://nrel.github.io/floris, but this is a work in progress.
-For context and background on previous work in FLORIS, see the legacy documentation at http://floris.readthedocs.io/.

 ## Quick Start